heppu/insta-fetch/README.md

 # Insta fetch

-Comman line tool to fetch all meadia urls for one user and generate html from those.
+Command line tool to fetch all media urls for one user and generate static html page from those.

 ## Install
 ```